 The worm contains the following text strings:

-The author is not responsible for any problems caused due to improper or
+'[ Yellow Fever BioCoded by GriYo / 29A ]' '[ Disclaimer: This software has been designed for research purposes only.
+The author is not responsible for any problems caused due to improper or illegal usage of it ]'

 Technical Details: Gergely Erdelyi, F-Secure Corp.; May 2001